 When you are getting your oxygen prescription from your doctor, make sure you are clear about how each oxygen delivery device could impact your life.
 Supplemental oxygen is intended to improve your health, but it should not make your life worse.
 Make sure that you choose the oxygen delivery device that will not only give you the oxygen you need, but will also help improve your overall quality of life.

 Many people who need supplemental oxygen live normal, active lives.
 In many cases, the oxygen therapy helps make activity easier, increases stamina, and decreases shortness of breath.
 Attempting to drag around a heavy metal tank is difficult, and it makes leaving the house, or even moving from room to room, a chore.
-A portable oxygen concentrator can reduce that impact significantly, allowing patients to go about their daily lives more easily, even while receiving their oxygen therapy.
-With a portable oxygen concentrator, like the lightweight models from innovators at Inogen, patients can improve their freedom, mobility and independence while getting the oxygen they need.
+A portable oxygen concentrator is designed to reduce that impact, allowing patients to go about their daily lives more easily, even while receiving their oxygen therapy.
+With a portable oxygen concentrator, like the lightweight models from innovators at Inogen, patients may enjoy their freedom, mobility and independence while getting the oxygen they need.

-So, do you need a prescription for oxygen concentrator use?
-Since you now know that you will need a prescription for any medical oxygen, you know that the answer is yes.
-You will, however, also need a prescription that specifies the need for a portable oxygen concentrator if you want Medicare or insurance to cover any costs for you.
+So, you do need a prescription for oxygen concentrator use.
+You will also need a prescription that specifies the need for a portable oxygen concentrator if you want Medicare or insurance to cover any costs for you.
 In order to qualify for Medicare or insurance coverage, you will need your doctor to provide evidence in your oxygen prescription that a portable oxygen concentrator is necessary for you.
 In order to qualify for Medicare or insurance coverage, you will need your doctor to provide evidence in your oxygen prescription that a portable oxygen concentrator is necessary for you.
 For more information on qualifying for Medicare coverage, call Inogen today at 1-800-695-7915 to learn more and allow us to guide you through the process.

 Contact Customer Support at Inogen any time for additional information on getting your oxygen prescription, purchasing your portable oxygen concentrator or for any other information about oxygen therapy.
 Discover how a prescription for a portable oxygen concentrator can help improve your life and your breathing today.